Birmingham Spousal Support/Alimony Attorney

 Usually after a divorce, two separated parties do not want to have continual contact with each other.
 However, if there have been difficult circumstances that prevent one person from providing for themselves immediately following a divorce, Alabama courts may sometimes grant alimony until the individual is able to get a regular income on their own.

 These circumstances can rapidly become very complicated and tense when one person gets remarried, or the alimony donor loses their job and is unable to afford alimony anymore.
-Whatever your situation is, get in touch with our devoted Birmingham spousal support lawyer for detailed legal counsel.
+Whatever your situation is, get in touch with our devoted Birmingham spousal support lawyers for detailed legal counsel.
 The Law Office of Brad J. Latta is ready to vigorously protect your rights following a divorce.

 How Amounts for Alimony are Determined in Alabama